tcaspi/SF-Coyote-Stable-Isotopes/README.md

 For MixSIAR models:

-> -   `coyote_consumer_avgs.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the six-source mixing model
+> -   `coyote_consumer_avgs.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the six-source mixing model.
 >
-> -   `coyote_source.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the six-source mixing model
+> -   `coyote_source.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the six-source mixing model.
 >
-> -   `coyote_discrimination.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the six-source mixing model
+> -   `coyote_discrimination.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the six-source mixing model.

-> -   `coyote_consumer_isa.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the three-source mixing model
+> -   `coyote_consumer_isa.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the three-source mixing model.
 >
-> -   `coyote_source_three.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the three-source mixing model
+> -   `coyote_source_three.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the three-source mixing model.
 >
-> -   `coyote_discrimination_three.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the three-source mixing model
+> -   `coyote_discrimination_three.csv`: generated as an intermediate file in the `Mixing_Models.Rmd` script for the three-source mixing model.

 ## Model output

-In the `Model_Output` folder, you will find .rds files containing model output for the analyses conducted in the scripts above.
+In the `Model_Output` folder, you will find `.rds` files containing model output for some of the analyses performed in the scripts above.

 -   <div>

+    Stable isotope mixing models:

     > `jags.full.rds`: model output for the six-source, categorical effect Bayesian-based stable isotope mixing model.
 This file is generated in the `Mixing_Models.Rmd` script.
     >